 Glutinous rice flour has a subtly sweet, almost milky flavor.
 Because of its naturally sweet taste, it's often in dessert recipes.
 It is similar in appearance to standard white flour, as it's typically finely ground.
 Since it’s naturally gluten-free, many people with gluten sensitivities and allergies use this as a wheat flour substitute.

-If you can't find sweet rice flour at your local grocery store, you can use the sweet rice flour substitute options below.
+If you can't find sweet rice flour at your local grocery store, you can use the sweet rice flour substitute options below to create recipes.

 Tapioca flour is ideal if you're looking for a sweet rice flour substitute for baked goods.
 It can help create foods that require a chewy consistency, like cookies and brownies.
 Tapioca flour works in a 1:1 ratio as a substitute.
 You can also use it to make mochi at home.
 Try using it in this mochi recipe.